Maine Maritime Academy Welcomes Historic Arrival of T/S State of Maine

 “Maine Maritime Academy is internationally recognized as a leader in maritime education and this vessel represents a major step forward in our mission to train the world’s finest mariners,” said Maine Maritime Academy President Craig Johnson.
 “As our first purpose-built training ship, the State of Maine will provide world-class learning experiences for cadets pursuing unlimited tonnage licenses.
 It’s a game-changer for our mission and a powerful reflection of what’s possible through strong partnerships and shared vision.”

-National leaders laud the NSMV program and its arrival at Maine Maritime Academy: The Honorable Elaine L. Chao, 18th U. S. Secretary of Transportation & 24th U. S. Secretary of Labor: “The delivery of the new State of Maine marks a significant milestone in strengthening America's maritime future.
+The Honorable Elaine L. Chao, 18th U. S. Secretary of Transportation & 24th U. S. Secretary of Labor, said: “The delivery of the new State of Maine marks a significant milestone in strengthening America's maritime future.
 This state-of-the-art training vessel will provide cadets at Maine Maritime Academy with hands-on, real-world experience essential to developing the next generation of U.S. merchant mariners.
 The State of Maine will enhance our nation's readiness to respond to humanitarian crises and disaster relief operations, representing a critical investment in those who will carry forward the proud tradition of the U.S. Merchant Marine.“

-Rep. John Rutherford (FL-05): “The successful delivery of the State of Maine, the third of five National Security Multi-Mission Vessels (NSMVs) constructed for our nation’s state maritime academies, is a great example of what disciplined execution of shipbuilding looks like.
-When the federal government works with experienced vessel construction managers, like Jacksonville's own TOTE Services, we see greater accountability taken and more effective risk management in action, which provides an acquisition model that can be used and replicated by our federal government for other non combatant vessels in the future, especially where cost control, schedule discipline, and mission requirements must be balanced.”

-Rep. Joe Courtney (CT-02), Ranking Member of the House Seapower and Projection Forces Subcommittee: “Today's delivery of the State of Maine, the third of the fleet of five National Security Multi-Mission Vessels (NSMV) authorized by Congress in the FY17 National Defense Authorization Act, is a continuation of efficient and on-time construction at the Philly shipyard.
-The rapid production cadence of the massive ships is an example of the success of the vessel construction manager (VCM) model, which originated in Congress with the advice and support of American shipbuilders.
-The delivery of the State of Maine is tangible proof that ‘Made in America’ shipbuilding can succeed.
-Congratulations to the Maine Maritime Academy for this exciting milestone and to the midshipmen who train upon this state-of-the-art vessel.”

 The products and services herein described in this press release are not endorsed by The Maritime Executive.